leptos-rs/book/src/ssr/21_cargo_leptos.md

 `cargo-leptos` has lots of additional features and built in tools.
 You can learn more [in its `README`](https://github.com/leptos-rs/cargo-leptos/blob/main/README.md).

-But what exactly is happening when you open our browser to `localhost:3000`?
+But what exactly is happening when you open your browser to `localhost:3000`?
 Well, read on to find out.